Skip to content

 • qcparse - A library for efficient parsing of quantum chemistry data into structured qcio objects.

 • qcop - A package for operating quantum chemistry programs using qcio standardized data structures.
-Compatible with TeraChem, psi4, QChem, NWChem, ORCA, Molpro, geomeTRIC and many more.
+Compatible with TeraChem, psi4, QChem, NWChem, ORCA, Molpro, geomeTRIC, and many more, featuring seamless Jupyter Notebook visualizations.

 • BigChem - A distributed application for running quantum chemistry calculations at scale across clusters of computers or the cloud.
-Bring multi-node scaling to your favorite quantum chemistry program.
+Bring multi-node scaling to your favorite quantum chemistry program, featuring seamless Jupyter Notebook visualizations.

-• ChemCloud - A web application and associated Python client for exposing a BigChem cluster securely over the internet.
+• ChemCloud - A web application and associated Python client for exposing a BigChem cluster securely over the internet, featuring seamless Jupyter Notebook visualizations.

 pip install chemcloud